Body of person, hands on white mouse and keyboard, search bar with icons overlay

-By the way, my son taught me the importance of substance early in his college search when a scheduling conflict forced him to make a decision about AP vs. regular calculus.
-His SAT scores and grades were strong, and even though I knew colleges would prefer to see the AP class, I encouraged him to make his choice based on what he wanted to do.
-Ultimately, he chose to take the class that conflicted with AP calculus.
+My son taught me the importance of substance early in his college search when a scheduling conflict forced him to decide about AP vs. regular calculus.
+His SAT scores and grades were strong, and even though I knew colleges would prefer to see an AP class, I encouraged him to make his choice based on what he wanted to do.
+Ultimately, he chose to take the regular calculus class.
 “Look, Dad,” he said, “if a college isn’t going to admit me because I took regular calculus rather than AP, then I don’t want to go to that college!”
 Case closed.
-He was “walking the walk,” and I was a happy parent.

-Today, when I speak with high school students and learn about the angst surrounding college admission, I sigh with an insider’s knowledge of the process at some pretty selective schools.
-There is absolutely no reason for students (and parents) to be nervous about the college admission process—unless the student decides to apply to a college for poor reasons.
-Reasons like “because it’s hard to get in” or “because everyone will be impressed if I go there.”
-What a misguided definition of success we have developed as a society!
-Is it more valuable to have a “wow” college bumper sticker on the back of your car than to make the most out of a college experience that actually fits your personality, learning style, and educational objectives?
+Today, when I speak with high school students and learn about the struggles surrounding college admission, I sigh with an insider’s knowledge of the process at some selective schools.
+There is absolutely no reason for students (and parents) to be nervous about the college admission process—unless the student is applying to a college for poor reasons.
+Reasons like “because it’s competitive” or “because everyone will be impressed if I go there.”
+This is the misguided definition of success we have developed as a society!
+Is it more valuable to have an impressive name-brand bumper sticker on your car than to make the most out of a college experience that fits your personality, learning style, and educational objectives?
 Is it more important to look impressive than to be impressive?
+Answering these questions will help you understand yourself and what you want to get out of your college experience.

 Self-knowledge is the first step in the college search process.
-While there are several good learning-style inventories online (see one for free at learning-styles-online.com), simply asking and answering a few key questions will help get you started on this essential first step.
+While there are a lot of learning-style tips and advice online, simply asking and answering a few key questions will help you better understand how you learn and what kind of environment you need.

 • Are you an independent learner, or do you need some direction?